What is NEFT?

 Related Read: What is the Difference Between NEFT, RTGS, And IMPS

-Advantages of NEFT
+Advantages and Features of NEFT Transfer

 • 24/7 Availability: Transfer money anytime throughout the year.